Sad-Abd/pyPolyMesher/README.md

 The package provides Lloyd's algorithm for efficient and robust meshing of arbitrary SDF-based domains.
 Researchers can conveniently translate geometric constructs and concepts into code using the SDF formalism.

-Overall, pyPolyMesher simplifies the entire workflow - from domain specification to quality mesh generation to numerical analysis.
+Overall, pyPolyMesher simplifies the entire workflow - from domain specification to quality polygonal mesh generation to numerical analysis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>